KaranveerB/Lichess-Importer-for-Chess.com/README.md

 ![example screenshot](example.png)

+BUG: Currently, you may need to reload once when either during or after a game (particularly on a chess.com/game/live/* url) to use the button (keep in mind the button also takes 3 seconds to appear).
+This particularly occurs when pressing "Play" from the main menu.

 You may need to manually enable popups for the page in your browser for this to work.
 Please only use this for post-game analysis and do not use this to cheat.

 ## Installation